 Here is a late – but well-considered reply to your letter of 15.1.1970 which I have read and pondered thoroughly [italics mine].

 Can we not hear what Tomberg actually says here?!
-I address this question to noble Christian souls, who apparently find it most difficult, like I once did, to renounce Anthroposophy …
+I address this question to Christian souls I respect who apparently find it most difficult, like I once did, to distinguish the late Tomberg from the younger version …

 For the letter is hardly an isolated instance within his writings.
 Many, many instances support the the sentiments he expresses here.

 Admittedly, writing for the public, Tomberg usually speaks in more nuanced, less direct, fashion than in this private correspondence.
-For example, in Lazarus Come Forth (written around the same time as the 1970 letter) Tomberg writes:
+For example, in Covenant of the Heart (recently retitled as Lazarus Come Forth and written around the same time as the 1970 letter) Tomberg writes:

 Clearly, Tomberg still acknowledges ‘magnificence‘ within Anthroposophy.
 One should recognise the nuances here.
 However, too often people focus on these nuances to avoid what is also clearly present.
 Namely, that is his conviction that Anthroposophy is deficient in life – because it has little space for it!
 He further suggests the fullness of Christianity – the Way, the Truth and the Life – is incomplete in Steiner’s dream.